Day of the Dead: Bloodline

-Day of the Dead: Bloodline is a 2018 action horror film directed by Hèctor Hernández Vicens, and written by Mark Tonderai and Lars Jacobson, based on characters created by George A. Romero.
-The film stars Johnathon Schaech, Sophie Skelton, Jeff Gum, Marcus Vanco, Mark Rhino Smith, Cristina Serafini, Lillian Blankenship, Shari Watson, Atanas Srebrev, Ulyana Chan, Nathan Cooper, Vladimir Mihailov, London Grace and Bashar Rahal.
-It is one of two remakes of Romero's original 1985 film Day of the Dead: the first, also titled Day of the Dead, was released in 2008, while Day of the Dead: Bloodline was released on January 5, 2018.
+Day of the Dead: Bloodline is a 2017 action horror film directed by Hèctor Hernández Vicens, and written by Mark Tonderai and Lars Jacobson.
+It is one of two remakes of George A. Romero's original 1985 film Day of the Dead: the first, also titled Day of the Dead, was released in 2008.
+Like its source material, the "reimagining" takes place during a zombie outbreak, and follows survivors in an emergency bunker as they attempt to find a cure for the zombie virus.
+The film includes an ensemble cast featuring Johnathon Schaech, Sophie Skelton, Marcus Vanco, and Jeff Gum.

+Day of the Dead: Bloodline was released on December 29, 2017, in Vietnam and on January 5, 2018, in the United States.
+The film received negative reviews from critics, who considered it inferior to the original film.

 Plot

 Medical student Zoe Parker reluctantly attends a party at her medical school at the behest of her friends.
 While retrieving a keg of beer from the morgue, Zoe is confronted by her disturbed patient Max, who is obsessively in love with her and whose blood has an unusually high level of antibodies.
-He attacks and attempts to rape her, but a corpse reanimates and bites into Max’s shoulder.
+He attacks and attempts to rape her, but a corpse reanimates and bites into Max's shoulder.
 Zoe flees and warns everyone at the party, but hordes of the corpses, later dubbed rotters, burst in and kill all except Zoe, who escapes through a window, only to find the city besieged by rotters.

 The survivors of the initial outbreak are sent to refugee camps.
 Zoe is sent to High Rock Emergency Bunker, run by Lieutenant Miguel Salazar.

 Five years later, High Rock Emergency Bunker has lost contact with the other camps and with headquarters.
 Although Miguel believes a cure is impossible, Zoe and her friend Elyse serve as camp doctors, treating illnesses and using rotter blood samples to create a cure for the rotters.

-At Zoe’s urging, Miguel sends Zoe, Elyse, his brother (Zoe's boyfriend) Baca, Frank, Lucy, Derek, and Thomas on a supply run to retrieve medication from Whittendale University for Lily, a little girl suffering bacterial pneumonia.
-While taking medication from a professor’s office, Zoe encounters Max, now partially a rotter.
+At Zoe's urging, Miguel sends Zoe, Elyse, his brother (Zoe's boyfriend) Baca, Frank, Lucy, Derek, and Thomas on a supply run to retrieve medication from Whittendale University for Lily, a little girl suffering bacterial pneumonia.
+While taking medication from a professor's office, Zoe encounters Max, now partially a rotter.
 Horrified, Zoe flees and accidentally attracts the attention of other rotters.
 The group saves her, but Frank is killed when the rotters overwhelm him.
 Zoe successfully administers the medicine to Lily; however Max has managed to enter the camp.

-Due to Frank’s death, animosity between Zoe and Miguel increases.
+Due to Frank's death, animosity between Zoe and Miguel increases.
 While walking on her own, Zoe is attacked by Max, but signals for help and is rescued by Miguel, Baca, Thomas, Lucy, and Derek.
-Realizing that Max is not fully a rotter, Zoe convinces Miguel to allow her to use Max’s blood to create a vaccine, and Miguel gives her 48 hours to create it, having been convinced by Frank’s wife, Elle.
+Realizing that Max is not fully a rotter, Zoe convinces Miguel to allow her to use Max's blood to create a vaccine, and Miguel gives her 48 hours to create it, having been convinced by Frank's wife, Elle.